Nuclear weapons of Israel: Standoff between Israel and United States

 The United States was concerned over possible Israeli nuclear proliferation.
 US intelligence began to notice the Dimona reactor shortly after construction began, when American U-2 spy planes overflew the reactor.
 In 1960, the outgoing Eisenhower administration asked the Israeli government for an explanation for the mysterious construction near Dimona.
 Israel's response was that the site was a future textile factory, but that no inspection would be allowed.
 When Ben-Gurion visited Washington in 1960, he held a series of meetings with State Department officials, and was bluntly told that for Israel to possess nuclear weapons would affect the balance of power in the region.

-After John F. Kennedy took office as US President in 1961, he put continuous pressure on Israel to open the plant to American inspection.
+After John F. Kennedy took office as US president in 1961, he put continuous pressure on Israel to open the plant to American inspection.
 Israeli newspaper Haaretz reported in 2019 that, throughout the spring and summer of 1963, the leaders of the United States and Israel – President John F. Kennedy and prime ministers David Ben-Gurion and Levi Eshkol – were engaged in a high-stakes battle of wills over Israel's nuclear program.
 The tensions were invisible to the publics of both countries, and only a few senior officials, on both sides, were aware of the severity of the situation.
 According to Yuval Ne'eman, Eshkol, Ben-Gurion's successor, and his associates saw Kennedy as presenting Israel with a real ultimatum.
-According to Ne'eman, the former Israel Air Force commander Maj.
+According to Ne'eman, former Israeli Air Force commander Maj.
 Gen. (res.)
-Dan Tolkowsky, seriously entertained the fear that Kennedy might send U.S. airborne troops to Dimona, the home of Israel's nuclear complex.
+Dan Tolkowsky seriously entertained the fear that Kennedy might send U.S. airborne troops to Dimona, the home of Israel's nuclear complex.
 US pressure was such that reportedly, every high-level meeting and communication between the US and Israeli governments contained a demand for an inspection of Dimona.
 To increase pressure, Kennedy denied Ben-Gurion a meeting at the White House – when they met in May 1961, it was at the Waldorf Astoria Hotel in New York.
 The meeting itself was dominated by this issue.
 Ben-Gurion was evasive on the issue for two years, in the face of persistent US demands for an inspection.

 On March 25, 1963, President Kennedy and CIA Director John A. McCone discussed the Israeli nuclear program.
 According to McCone, Kennedy raised the "question of Israel acquiring nuclear capability," and McCone provided Kennedy with Kent's estimate of the anticipated negative consequences of Israeli nuclearization.
 According to McCone, Kennedy then instructed National Security Adviser McGeorge Bundy to guide Secretary of State Dean Rusk, in collaboration with the CIA director and the AEC chairman, to submit a proposal "as to how some form of international or bilateral U.S. safeguards could be instituted to protect against the contingency mentioned."
 That also meant that the "next informal inspection of the Israeli reactor complex [must] …be undertaken promptly and... be as thorough as possible."